hackiftekhar/IQListKit/README.md

 #### - `func tableView(_ tableView: UITableView, contextMenuConfigurationForRowAt indexPath: IndexPath, point: CGPoint) -> UIContextMenuConfiguration?`
 #### - `func tableView(_ tableView: UITableView, willPerformPreviewActionForMenuWith configuration: UIContextMenuConfiguration, animator: UIContextMenuInteractionCommitAnimating)`
 This method also mostly return values based on the cell and it's model, we have moved these configurations to cell.
-This is also part of the **IQCellActionsProvider** protocol and you can override the default behaviour.
+This is also part of the **IQCellActionsProvider** protocol and we can override the default behaviour.

 ```swift
 class UserCell: UITableViewCell, IQModelableCell {